EugeneMonforte/Portfolio/README.md

 - [View Report (PDF)](https://github.com/EugeneMonforte/Portfolio/blob/main/5900%20Individual%20Project.pdf)

 ### 📁 Assessment of the Stretch Composition Program
-- Evaluation of multi-quarter English Composiiton program, assessing the effectiveness of the 1-, 2-, and 2-quarter course sequences using progran data and student outcomes
+- Evaluation of multi-quarter English Composiiton program, assessing the effectiveness of the 1-, 2-, and 3-quarter course sequences using program data and student outcomes
 - Methods stated would range from a variety of ANOVA techniques (one-way, two-way, repeated measure, etc.), to t-test, chi-square testing and parametric and nonparametric method
 - [View Report (PDF)](https://github.com/EugeneMonforte/Portfolio/blob/main/StretchComposition.pdf)